arXiv/accessibility2024/source/authoring-and-publishing.md

 - Prepared by Sonja Edler and her colleagues from the [Network of Repository Managers](https://datamanagement.univie.ac.at/en/research-data-management/network-of-repository-managers-repmannet/) at the University of Vienna, these [guidelines on preparing accessible content](https://phaidra.univie.ac.at/detail/o:1594525) address content from images to video and more.

 ## Discussion
 Use this discussion board to continue conversations about what authors and publishers can do now and in the near future to advance accessibility, or to share your relevant projects.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.